tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ## Installation

-GoldenDict is available as a free download from GitHub or from repositories of many GNU distributions.
+GoldenDict-NG is available as a free download from GitHub or from repositories of many GNU distributions.
-The most up-to-date version of GoldenDict is `goldendict-ng`.
+GoldenDict-NG is a successor of the vanilla GoldenDict.
 It can create Anki cards, which is important for people following the AJATT method.

 ### Pacman-based distributions